 The EU and China are world players.
 The EU is China’s biggest trading partner, while China is the EU’s largest source of imports and 2nd largest two way trading partner.
 The trade and investment relationship is a major source of wealth, jobs, development and innovation for both sides.

-There are annual summits, regular high level dialogues and more than 50 sectoral dialogues [275 KB] on topics including industrial policy, education, customs, social affairs, nuclear energy and consumer protection.
+There are annual summits and over 60 high level and senior officials dialogues on topics including industrial policy, education, customs, social affairs, nuclear energy and consumer protection.